Machine learning study on single production of a singlet vectorlike lepton at the Large Hadron Collider: LHC Searches

 By construction, the trilepton invariant mass $M_{3\ell} $ is designed to capture all three charged leptons from the $\tau'$ decay.
 As a result, Fig.~\ref{fig:3l:kinematic:M_3l} exhibits a pronounced high-mass tail for the signal, reflecting the large $ \tau^\prime $ mass.
 Because neutrinos from $\tau$ decays are not detected, the reconstructed mass $M_{3\ell} $ is typically lower than the true $ \tau^\prime $ mass.
 In contrast, SM backgrounds $ZZ$, $ZWW$, and $ZZZ$ drop rapidly at high $M_{3\ell} $.

-In addition to the primary kinematic variables $p_T^{(\ell_1)}$, $s p_{T}^{(\ell_1,\ell_2)}$, $E_T^{\mathrm{miss}}$, $M_{2\ell}$, and $M_{3\ell}$, we also incorporate the following secondary kinematic variables to further enhance the discriminating power: \begin{itemize} \item The transverse momenta, pseudorapidities, and azimuthal angles of the leading and subleading leptons and the leading jet; \item the pseudorapidity and azimuthal angle of the missing transverse momentum $\mathbf{p}_T^\mathrm{miss}$; \item the scalar sum of the transverse momenta of all jets. \end{itemize} The combination of all the primary and secondary kinematic variables provides substantial discriminating power, enabling effective separation of the signal from SM backgrounds through machine learning methods, which will be detailed in Section~\ref{sec:ml}.
+In addition to the primary kinematic variables $p_T^{(\ell_1)}$, $s p_{T}^{(\ell_1,\ell_2)}$, $E_T^{\mathrm{miss}}$, $M_{2\ell}$, and $M_{3\ell}$, we also incorporate the following secondary kinematic variables to further enhance the discriminating power: \begin{itemize} \item The transverse momenta, pseudorapidities, and azimuthal angles of the leading and subleading leptons and the leading jet, \item the pseudorapidity and azimuthal angle of the missing transverse momentum $\mathbf{p}_T^\mathrm{miss}$, and \item the scalar sum of the transverse momenta of all jets. \end{itemize} The combination of all the primary and secondary kinematic variables provides substantial discriminating power, enabling effective separation of the signal from SM backgrounds through machine learning methods, which are detailed in Sec.~\ref{sec:ml}.

-\subsection{Four-lepton Channel}
+\subsection{Four-lepton channel}

 In the four-lepton search channel, the major SM backgrounds involve $pp \to ZZ$, $pp \to Z W^+ W^-$, and $pp \to ZZZ$, where all the $Z$ and $W$ boson decays into light leptons $\ell$ and $\nu_\ell$.
 The signal and background processes for this channel are summarized in Table~\ref{tab:signal final1}.